10 Best Brachialis Exercises To Build Bigger and Stronger Arms

 3. Chin Up

-Chin ups and pull-ups are often used interchangeably, however they do have some differences.
+Chin-ups and pull-ups are often used interchangeably, but they have some differences.
 Chin-ups place more emphasis on the biceps brachii, brachialis, and brachioradialis.
-This grip targets the biceps, brachailis more than the back and shoulders.
+This grip targets the biceps and brachialis more than the back and shoulders.

-The chin-up is a bodyweight exercise that can induce serious muscle growth of the biceps and back.
+It is one of the best bodyweight exercises to induce serious muscle growth of the biceps and back.

 In this exercise, the palms are faced towards the body.
 Since the lifter is pulling their own bodyweight, the biceps and brachialis are usually exposed to loads heavier than what one can lift with a barbell.